|

 Sec.
 703. Pole attachments.

 Sec.
-704. Facilities siting; radio frequency emission
+704. Facilities siting; radio frequency emission standards.

 Sec.
-705. Mobile services direct access to long distance
+705. Mobile services direct access to long distance carriers.

 Sec.
 706. Advanced telecommunications incentives.